 How to make a long-distance relationship healthy?

 Long-distance relationship couples tend to compensate for the lack of physical closeness with talking, texting, and video calling.
 It leads to talking too much about nothing that matters.

 Unhealthy and toxic long-distance relationship

 Trying to survive a long-distance relationship can be a sign of commitment.
-But is it worth it committing to an unhealthy long-distance relationship that’s toxic to your personal life?
+But is it worth committing to an unhealthy long-distance relationship that’s toxic to your personal life?

 How to fix a toxic long-distance relationship?

-It’s easy to misunderstand each other in a long-distance relationship.
+It’s easy to get confused and misunderstand each other in a long-distance relationship.
 And while a misunderstanding can destroy your relationship, there’s a good chance that you can work it out.

 How to end a toxic long-distance relationship?

-It’s simple because you are already physically separated.
+It’s simple because you are already physically separated and in your mind you know it is best for both of you.
 But emotionally, it’s not an easy thing to do.

 If you feel that the only way forward is to end your long-distance relationship, do so, but not before you talk to your partner.

-Breakups are hard for everyone involved, but you should find a way to do it with dignity and understanding.
+Breakups are hard for everyone involved.
+Still, you should find a way to do it with dignity and understanding.

 I hope this article gave you an insight into what a healthy long-distance relationship should be like.
 All relationships have problems, but in a healthy relationship, partners know how to handle them.

-- Assess how healthy is your relationship
+Reassess how healthy is your relationship and

 Frequently Asked Questions